This is the step when the enzymes causing the oxidation decompose. Read more

 Tea cake is a strictly puer-related phenomenon.
 In ancient times, in order to simplfy storage and shipping, the tea leaves were pressed into certain shapes (cake: 餅茶, bǐngchá; brick: 砖茶, zhuān chá).
 The compressed tea takes up less space, and, since only a smaller surface has contact with the air, ages more slowly.
 Then the cakes, in groups of five or seven, were wrapped in leaves, thus forming the so-called tongs (筒, tŏng).
 There were times when tea was even used as an alternative to money.

-When drinking tea, beside flavour and fragrance we can observe the tea from a third, less-known aspect: how does our body react, what kind of effect does the tea have on us.
-These so-called effects vary in a wide range from calming warmness through uplifting, even joyful mood, till a vitalizing flow all through the body, and all this together is called chaqi (茶氣), that is tea energy.
-Teas coming from old trees share an even stronger, more significant message with us.
+When drinking tea from old trees, beside flavour and fragrance we can observe the tea from a third, less-known aspect: how does our body react, how are we influenced by the tea.
+These so-called effects vary in a wide range from calming warmness through uplifting, even joyful mood, untill a vitalizing flow going all through the body—all this together is called chaqi, that is tea energy.

 A process used while making dark tea or shu puer.
 The leaves are stored in covered wicker baskets in warm, dump environment, thus giving the tea its unique, cellar-, or soil-like fragrance.
 Read more